Børøya

 On Børøya, there is a large residential area and several businesses.
 For many years there was a mall on Børøya, but the building is now used by NorEngros Health Service Wholesale.

 History

-Hadsel Municipality purchased Børøya in 1963 and projected residential and industrial areas on the island.
+Hadsel Municipality purchased Børøya in 1963 and planned to build residential and industrial areas on the island.
 The municipality funded and built the bridge over to the island; it was officially opened on 1 July 1967.
 A grocery center was established on Børøya in 1971.